cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Foreign key: (model_name, model_number) |right-arrow| model (name, number) |
     +---------------+----------+--------------+----------------------------------+

 Many applications also require the values associated with a multivalued attribute to be restricted to a certain list of values.
 In this case, an additional table is used.
 The additional table exists just to contain the allowed values, allowing us to constrain the data to just those values.
-For more complex values, a artificial identifier may be added as primary key, and the primary key used in the multivalued attribute table instead of the values themselves, in which case the multivalued attribute table becomes a cross-reference table.
-For small lists of simple values (as in our example) this adds unnecessary complication.
+For more complex values, an artificial identifier may be added as a primary key, and the primary key used in the multivalued attribute table instead of the values themselves, in which case the multivalued attribute table becomes a cross-reference table.
+For small lists of simple values (as in our example), this adds unnecessary complication.

 For our example, we will constrain the **application** column using a foreign key constraint referencing this simple table: